TheAngryByrd/Fable.Template.Library/Content/README.md

 Then you just need to type `./build.cmd` or `./build.sh`

+### Watch Tests

+You can get continuous feedback with using the `WatchTests` target.
+This will compile and run your tests everytime.

+`./build.sh WatchTests` or `./build.cmd WatchTests`

 ### Release

 In order to push your package to [nuget.org][https://nuget.org] you need to add your API keys to `NUGET_KEY` environmental variable.